Connie the Cow

-Connie the Cow is a children's television series created by Josep Viciana, and designed by Roman Rybakiewicz.
-It was produced by Spain-based studio Neptuno Films, and it aired on TV3 in Catalonia.
-In the United States, it aired on Noggin.
+Connie the Cow is a Spanish animated children's television series created by Josep Viciana and designed by Roman Rybakiewicz, and produced by Spain-based studio Neptuno Films for TV3.
+The show combined 2D cel animation for the backgrounds with 3D computer animation for the characters.

-The show combined 2D cel animation for the backgrounds with 3D digital animation for the characters.
+The series ran for three seasons and 44 episodes.
+It was broadcast in Spain from September 8, 2001 to 2005.

 Plot

 A curious young cow named Connie explores her colorful world.